-The label’s first three releases explored the power of location sound as a trigger for emotion and memory, the music within the everyday sounds around us, and how musique concrète tape techniques – transforming concrete sounds from the real world – are being used today.
+The label’s first three releases in 2019 explored the power of location sound as a trigger for emotion and memory, the music within the everyday sounds around us, and how musique concrète tape techniques – transforming concrete sounds from the real world – are being used today.
 These albums are complementary in their modernism – united as products of particular places and times:

 Factitious Airs (Electronic Music) is the first solo album by the composer & broadcaster Robert Worby: a visceral collection of contemporary electronic music, in which tiny fragments of other musics are fractured, manipulated, combined and rearranged.

 Thames is a collection of field recordings by The London Sound Survey following the river from central London to its estuary, seemingly taking us back in time to a quieter place, where nature reasserts itself over man-made sounds.

 Limited edition vinyl pressings are presented in striking graphic designs by Matthew Young , with complementary high quality download audio.

-Persistence of Sound was founded by composer Iain Chambers of the musique concrète ensemble Langham Research Centre .
-Future releases will explore key composers in the world of electroacoustic music, contemporary global field recordings, and unclassifiable music spanning these genres.
+Persistence of Sound was founded in 2019 by composer Iain Chambers of musique concrète ensemble Langham Research Centre .

 Contact us at email@example.com